The Fellowship of the Ring: Being the First Part of The Lord of the Rings by J.R.R. Tolkien cover

 Read the Full Review

-Curated picks for readers who enjoyed The Fellowship of the Ring.
+Curated picks for readers who enjoyed The Fellowship of the Ring, with our reasoning for each match.

 If you liked The Fellowship of the Ring